Conducting stock takes with a scanner

 Finale supports two modes of conducting stock takes with a scanner.

-The video below will illustrates the difference between the two modes.
+The video below will illustrate the difference between the two modes.

 Not shown in video: WiFi data syncing also available